 How long can a seal live up to?

-In their natural habitat about 35 years but in zoos around 10 years longer.
+In their natural habitat, they live about 35 years, but in zoos, they live around 10 years longer.

 -

-Is it true that the seals like classical music?
+Is it true that seals like classical music?

 It is.
-An Estonian family called Aksberg found out about it years ago.
-Every time we go on our seal-watching trip we offer them a concert of Beethoven, Debussy or Mozart.
+An Estonian family, the Aksbergs, discovered it years ago.
+Every time we go on our seal-watching trip, we offer them a concert of Beethoven, Debussy, or Mozart.
 No wonder the seals always show up – some free entertainment after all.
-We have tried with the Doors and Jimi Hendrix as well but it seems the seals are not big fans of old-school rock.
+We have also tried it with the Doors and Jimi Hendrix, but it seems the seals are not big fans of old-school rock.

 -